What Are the Rules to Using Color in Stage Lighting?

 The rules also state that you can’t use green for front light, as it makes people look sick.
 But what if they are doing a cover of Flyleaf’s “I’m so sick”?
 Not such a bad idea anymore!

-If you are starting from the entry level of using colour in your lighting, you probably shouldn’t stray much from the “rules”(see above).
+If you are starting from the entry level of using color in your lighting, you probably shouldn’t stray much from the “rules”(see above).
 The rules and conventional wisdom are a great way to learn and study how lighting works in your context.

 However, as you become a more experienced lighting designer you will find you sometimes want to stray away from these rules, it can look great when you do.

-Colours are different for every song, and it’s all about the interpretation that you feel, as long as your leadership agrees with your interpretation.
+Colors are different for every song, and it’s all about the interpretation that you feel, as long as your leadership agrees with your interpretation.
 Let’s not start any power struggles here!

 Experiment from there, as you desire and see what works best for you.
-Don’t feel like you have to make everything in technicolour all at once, but it doesn’t hurt to try some new things!
+Don’t feel like you have to make everything in technicolor all at once, but it doesn’t hurt to try some new things!

 Not a Labs Member?
 Click Here to Learn More about Learn Stage Lighting Labs!!